hydro-informatics/hydro-informatics.github.io/pages/numerics/bm-pre.md

 - Adapt the boundary.shp polygon to a tighter fit of the shapefile nodes by clicking on the `Toggle editing` (pen) symbol and activating the `Vertex Tool` in the toolbar.

 <a name="qgis-mod-feat"></a>
-{% include image.html file="qgis-mod-feat.png" alt="bm-6a" caption="Toggle editing and enable the Vertex Tool." %}
+{% include image.html file="qgis-mod-feat.png" alt="basement qgis vertex tool" caption="Toggle editing and enable the Vertex Tool." %}

 - Modify the boundary edges (as shown in [figure](#qgis-mod-boundary)): click on the centre cross (creates a new point) and dragging it to the next outest boundary point of the DEM points.
 Note:
     * The boundary polygon must not be a perfect fit, but it must include all xyz-points with many details in vicinity of the river inflow and outflow regions (dense point cloud in the left part of the point file).